Nataraj2001/Personal_Portfolio/README.md

 This repository contains the source code and files for my personal portfolio website.
 The website is built using HTML, CSS, and JavaScript.

 ## Description

-The personal portfolio website showcases my skills, projects, and experiences as a web developer.
-It serves as an online platform to highlight my work and provide information about my background and expertise.
+Welcome to my personal portfolio!
+This project is a showcase of my skills and experiences as a web developer, built using HTML, CSS, and JavaScript.
+The portfolio highlights my professional journey, including projects I have worked on, my technical skills, and my contact information.
+Designed with a responsive layout, it ensures an optimal viewing experience on a variety of devices.
+The use of modern web development techniques and best practices makes this portfolio not only visually appealing but also highly functional.
+Explore my work and feel free to reach out through the contact section!

 ## Features